 Summarizing all of this information, the current scientific thinking on fat consumption goes something like this:

 - Limit your fat intake to about 30 percent of the total calories you consume.
 Do not try to cut fat intake altogether, because you do need the essential fatty acids.
 A gram of fat has nine calories, meaning that if you consume 2,000 calories in a day your total fat intake should hover around (2000 * 30 percent / 9 calories/gram) 67 grams of fat.

 - When consuming fat, try to focus on mono-unsaturated fats like olive oil and canola oil, or on essential fatty acids.

 - When consuming essential fatty acids, try to balance your intake of omega-6 and omega-3 fatty acids.
 Do that by consuming tuna/salmon/trout or omega-3 oils like flax seed oil.

-	For more information on fats, nutrition and related topics, check out the links on the next page.
+For more information on fats, nutrition and related topics, check out the links below.

 - 7 Things You Didn't Know About Fat